shayanbo/VideoPlayerContainer/README.md

 `Service` represents two roles, one is the ViewModel in MVVM architecture, ViewModel handles all of the Output and Input for View.
 Another role is responsible for communicating with other `Service`s.
 We encourage people to write `Service` and `Widget` in one source file.
 This way, we can use `fileprivate`, and `private` to distinguish which APIs are used only for its `Widget` and which APIs are open to other `Service`s.

 Actually, there're two kinds of `Service`: **Widget Service**, **Non-Widget Service**. **Widget Service** is the `Service` used by a specific `Widget` while **Non-Widget Service** is the `Service` used by other `Service`s.

+### Property Wrappers

+There're three property wrappers provided to enable you author readable and testable code.

+* **ViewState**: It's like the built-in Published. you can use it to mark state defined in `Service`.
+* **StateSync**: It's like `ViewState`, but it's used to sync state from other `Service`.
+For example, when you want your `Widget` to refresh itself when other `Service`'s state changes, this is a right propertyWrapper to use.
+* **Dependency**: It's used for `Service` to introduce external abilities.
+In this way, you can easily change its implementation by calling `Context.withDependency(_:factory:)`.
+This's really useful for **Unit Test**.

 ### Overlay